Research Associate

 The University of Cambridge, Cambridge Forum for Legal & Political Philosophy, Faculty of Law, Visiting Researcher.

-Harvard University, Social Cognition Lab.
+Harvard University, Social Cognition Laboratory.
 Visiting Post-doctoral Research Assistant.

 The University of South Wales, Post-doctoral Research Assistant.